CCPS Communication Course Descriptions

 Topics considered in this course include basic principles of effective oral and written communication, a brief survey of standard English grammar and usage, and the forms and styles of business correspondence.

-Provides a writing foundation for multiple media disciplines, including print journalism, broadcasting, web and public relations.
+Provides a writing foundation for multiple disciplines, including print journalism, broadcasting, web and public relations.
 Students will learn about compiling information effectively for audiences and presenting content through social media.

 Designed to familiarize students with communication skills in a variety of organizational, business and professional settings.
 Practice in planning and doing oral presentations effectively.